jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 Put your fork of the project on the web by using Bluemix.
 To make the most of DevOps Services and Bluemix, make sure that your Bluemix space has the Delivery Pipeline service.
 If it doesn't have that service, [follow these steps][26].

 At the top of the screen, click **Build &amp; Deploy**.
-Then, click **Simple**.

-![Simple deployment interface][5]

-Simple deployment directly deploys the contents of the Git repository.
-Simple deployment uses the information in the project's `manifest.yml` file to specify how the repository code will be deployed to Bluemix.
-Your app will be deployed in a few seconds.
+The Build & Deploy page opens.
+If it's your first time using this feature, you will see a welcome page.
+Click **GET STARTED** to proceed.

 To see your deployed app, click the link to it: